Dartslive The World: Overview

 Grand Final champion Lim has been invited to the 2013 PDC World Darts Championship as part of a partnership between Dartslive and the Professional Darts Corporation.
 Lim also qualified to the 2014 PDC Worlds through the annual ranking.

 Two steel tip World Champions have also won stages at The World: three-time World Champion John Part, and 2014 BDO World Champion Stephen Bunting.
 Many other PDC and BDO players have participated in The World events.

 The 2019 stage in Hong Kong had been cancelled due to the 2019-20 Hong Kong protests.

 Dartslive announced that in 2020, for the first time a stage would be held in Spain.
 However, due to the COVID-19 pandemic, the 2020 season was cancelled in its entirety.

 Once travel and visitation restrictions were lifted in Japan in August 2022, DARTSLIVE announced a Premium Stage to be held later that month in Tokyo, and soon after a second premium stage to be held in Singapore at the end of November.

 For 2023 DARTSLIVE announced there would be three events under ”The World” banner, but as stand alone events rather than having an annual ranking.
-The first stage was announced to be played on June 11, 2023 in Taichung, Taiwan.
-The remaining two stages are yet to be announced.
+The first stage was announced to be played on June 11, 2023, in Taichung, Taiwan.
+The second stage was announced to be in Tokyo, Japan on August 19, 2023.
+The third stage was announced to take place in Malaysia on October 22, 2023.
+On March 22, 2023, it was announced that SUPERDARTS 2024 would include 4 “The World” stage winners from 2023, hinting at a possible 4th stage for 2023 or the possibility of the Japan stage once again having a separate men’s and women’s stage.

+For the 2024 season, “The World” stages were replaced with qualifiers for DARTSLIVE Superdarts 2025, and were held at “DARTSLIVE Open” events across various countries.
+Additional qualifiers have been announced for 2025 which reflects that these qualifiers could replace “The World” stages for the foreseeable future.